ozcanseker/Social-linked-beer/docs/Technical documentation.md

 Image: Sequence diagram request example
 ![sequence](images/sequence.png)

+**Building the Solid communicator**
+The Solid communicator gets build by a the Solidcommunicatorbuilder.
+If this is the first time the user is using the application the folder structure in the pod also needs to be build.
+The Podfolderbuilder is doing that part.

 ### 2.3 Beer data
 The user can checkin beers.
 To checkin beers the beerdata needs to be fetched.
 This fetching is done by querying a sparql endpoint.